-The selling shareholders have granted the underwriters an option, exercisable for 30 days from the date of this prospectus, to purchase up to additional shares of common stock at the public offering price listed on the cover page of this prospectus, less underwriting discounts and commissions.
+We and the selling shareholders have granted the underwriters an option, exercisable for 30 days from the date of this prospectus, to purchase up to an aggregate of 1,444,500 additional shares of common stock at the public offering price listed on the cover page of this prospectus, less underwriting discounts and commissions.
+If the overallotment option is exercised, an aggregate of up to 777,833 shares will be purchased directly from us, and an aggregate of 666,667 shares will be purchased directly from the selling shareholders.
 To the extent the option is exercised, each underwriter will become obligated, subject to certain conditions, to purchase approximately the same percentage of the additional shares of common stock as the number listed next to the underwriter's name in the preceding table bears to the total number of shares of common stock listed next to the names of all underwriters in the preceding table.